heptarch/heptarch.github.io/drafts/demon.md

 The dream lurches.
-Ellen is now moored on the other side of a craggy, rough-hewn breakwater, reaching into the sky.
+Ellen is now moored on the other side of a craggy, rough-hewn breakwater, reaching into the sky and concealing Aberdeen.
 Behind her is an island with a small rise, and the dark outlines of a shopfront on Chancery
 Lane: Ede & Ravenscroft, royal tailors.
 The store blooms suddenly into color, and Ellen's view is